Chapter 20.14

 .101 Abandonment.

-Absent notice of a proposed date of decommissioning, WES project shall be considered abandoned when the project fails to operate for more than one year without the written approval of the director or designee.
-The director or designee shall determine in its decision what proportion of the project is inoperable for the project to be considered abandoned and shall notify the property owner.
+Absent notice of a proposed date of decommissioning, a WES project shall be considered abandoned when the project fails to operate for more than one year without the written approval of the director.
+The director shall determine in his/her decision what proportion of the project is inoperable for the project to be considered abandoned and shall notify the property owner.
 Within 120 days of receipt of notice of abandonment or within 120 days of providing notice of termination of operations to the county, the owner of a wind energy system must comply with the removal requirements in WCC 20.14.102.
-If the property owner/project owner fails to remove the WES in accordance with the requirements of this section within 120 days of notice of abandonment, the county shall have the authority to enter the property and physically remove the WES.
+If the property owner/project owner fails to do so, the county shall have the authority to enter the property and physically remove the WES.
 Financial surety funds shall be used to pay for removal and restoration.

 .102 Removal Requirements.

-When a SWES (with a total height that exceeds the height of the underlying zone) or a WES is scheduled to be decommissioned, the project owner/property owner shall notify the county by certified mail of the proposed date of discontinued operations and plans for removal.
+When a SWES or a WES is scheduled to be decommissioned, the project owner/property owner shall notify the county by certified mail of the proposed date of discontinued operations and plans for removal.
 Within 120 days of receipt of notice of abandonment or within 120 days of providing notice of termination of operations, the owner of a wind energy system must:

-(2) Remove all hazardous material from the property and dispose of the hazardous material in accordance with federal, state and local law.
+(3) Remove all hazardous material from the property and dispose of the hazardous material in accordance with federal, state, and local law.

 .103 Insurance.

-Proof of continuous liability insurance shall be submitted to Whatcom County indicating coverage for potential damages or injury to landowners, occupants, or other third parties.
-For WES with a rated output greater than 50 kW the required insurance is $2,000,000 aggregate and $1,000,000 per occurrence.
+For WES, proof of continuous liability insurance shall be submitted to Whatcom County indicating coverage for potential damages or injury to landowners, occupants, or other third parties.
+The required insurance is $2,000,000 aggregate and $1,000,000 per occurrence.
 Whatcom County shall be named on the liability policy as additional insured.
 The insurance carrier shall be instructed to notify all applicable governmental authorities of any delinquency in payment of premiums.
 The liability policy shall be endorsed to notify the county of any cancellation 30 days in advance.
 Failure to provide such insurances shall be considered abandonment and full and sufficient grounds for termination of the permit and disposal of the equipment and appurtenances as stated herein.

-(1) As a condition of WES permit approval, the applicant shall be required to provide a form of security consistent with WCC 22.05.134 (Security mechanisms) to cover costs of WES removal in the event the county must remove the facility.
-Nothing may prevent the county from seeking reimbursement from the WES project owner.
-The project owner is responsible to the county for any costs related to decommissioning that exceed the amount of financial security.
+(1) As a condition of WES permit approval, the applicant shall be required to provide a form of surety (i.e., post a bond, or establish an escrow account or other means) at the amount of 150 percent of the estimated full cost of project decommissioning, less the approved, documented salvage value of any applicable project materials and equipment, naming Whatcom County as the beneficiary, with 50 percent due prior to final project approval, 25 percent due within 12 months of the date of final project approval, and 25 percent due within 24 months of the date of final project approval, to cover costs of WES removal in the event the county must remove the facility.
+Nothing shall prevent the county from seeking reimbursement from the WES project owner.
+The project owner is responsible to the county for any costs related to decommissioning that exceed the amount of financial surety.

 (2) As part of the decommissioning plan, the applicant shall submit a fully inclusive estimate of the costs associated with removal, accounting for reasonable salvage value of any applicable project materials and equipment, prepared by a qualified professional.
 The decommissioning plan shall provide that the decommissioning funds shall be reevaluated every five years from the date of substantial completion of the WES to ensure sufficient funds for decommissioning and, upon mutual agreement by the applicant and the county at that time, the amount of decommissioning funds shall be adjusted accordingly.

-(3) Prior to permit issuance, the applicant shall provide the county with a copy of the financial security device or another approved mechanism.
+(3) Prior to permit issuance, the applicant shall provide the county with a copy of the financial surety device or another approved mechanism.

 .105 Decommissioning Plan.

-As part of the permit approval process, a decommissioning plan shall outline the anticipated means and cost of removing WES at the end of their serviceable life or upon becoming a discontinued use.
-The cost estimates shall be made by a competent party, such as a professional engineer, a licensed contractor capable of decommissioning or a person, firm, partnership, corporation or other entity with suitable expertise or experience with decommissioning, as determined by the building official or designee.
-The plan shall also identify financial security to pay for the decommissioning and removal of the WES and accessory facilities.
+As part of the permit approval process, a decommissioning plan shall be provided that outlines the anticipated means and cost of removing WES at the end of their serviceable life or upon becoming a discontinued use.
+The cost estimates shall be made by a competent party, such as a professional engineer, a licensed contractor capable of decommissioning, or a person, firm, partnership, corporation, or other entity with suitable expertise or experience with decommissioning, as determined by the building official.
+The plan shall also identify financial surety to pay for the decommissioning and removal of the WES and accessory facilities.
 The plan shall also address road maintenance during and after the decommissioning.
 (Ord.
+2023-042 § 1 (Exh.
+A), 2023; Ord.
 2023-018 § 1 (Exh.
 A), 2023; Ord.
 2012-041 § 1 (Exh.
 A), 2012).

 20.14.110 Federal, state and local requirements.